Scottie Scheffler: Personal life

-Scheffler is a Christian.
+Scheffler was raised Catholic.
+His sponsor for his confirmation in the Catholic Church was Rocky Hambric, founder of Hambric Sports, a sports management agency.
+Scheffler's mother stated that "Scottie really thinks of Rocky as his godfather", and he has been a client of Hambric Sports since he turned professional.
+Scheffler's agent at Hambric is Blake Smith, son of Scheffler's swing coach Randy Smith.
+As of 2022, Scheffler is a member of Park Cities Presbyterian Church.
 He attends Bible study with his caddie Ted Scott, who caddied for Bubba Watson for 15 years.
 When requesting Scott to be his caddie, Scheffler said "I really want to work with a Christian.
 That's how I try to live my life."
 Scheffler and his close friend Sam Burns co-host an annual retreat with members of the College Golf Fellowship, a faith-based ministry.